ufal/npfl138/tasks/gan.md

 #### Tests: gan_tests
 #### Examples: gan_examples

-In this assignment you will implement a simple Generative Adversarion Network for three datasets in the MNIST format.
+In this assignment you will implement a simple Generative Adversarial Network for three datasets in the MNIST format.
 Your goal is to modify the [gan.py](https://github.com/ufal/npfl138/tree/master/labs/12/gan.py) template and implement a GAN.